HarleyCoops/EpsteinEstateBatch7/BATCH7/README.md

 # BATCH7 Pipeline: House Oversight Committee Document Processing

+## Auto-Processing Status

+**This CODEBASE is processing itself and publishing itself online.**

+As images are analyzed, text is extracted, and details added, the model will start calling out the most obvious crimes.
+The last update was **{LAST_GIT_COMMIT_TIME}** and the model will publish an update every 5 minutes.
+All images, text files, and output are all publicly hosted with no changes from the original.

+This will run through the night as there are literally thousands of files here.

+*-Christian*

+---

 ## Overview

 This pipeline processes House Oversight Committee documents using the same LLM-based extraction and analysis approach as the Dorle's Stories pipeline, but adapted for official government documentation.